kyonifer/koma/README.md

 [![Travis](https://img.shields.io/travis/kyonifer/golem.svg)](https://travis-ci.org/kyonifer/golem)
 ### Golem

-Golem is a scientific environment for Kotlin that emphasizes simplicity, language interop, performance, and flexibility.
+Golem is a scientific environment for Kotlin that emphasizes language/platform interop, performance, and flexibility.

 ## Project Goals

 The project aims to:

-- Create a scientific programming environment for Kotlin that is friendly and easy to use for people used to NumPy or MATLAB
+- Create a scientific programming environment for Kotlin that is familiar to people used to NumPy or MATLAB
+- Support writing numerical code once in Kotlin, and then deploy that code on JVM, JS, and native platforms
-- Support polyglot usage from Kotlin, Java, and other JVM languages, as well as foreign interop with Python or MATLAB code
+- Support polyglot usage from Kotlin, Java, other JVM languages, as well as foreign interop with legacy Python or MATLAB code
-- Use pluggable back-ends to offload the actual computation to pre-existing libraries
+- Use pluggable back-ends to offload the actual computation to pre-existing libraries, depending on the target platform
 - Use code already written by other projects where possible to avoid duplication

 ## Features